Elusive rebound in exports hampers French recovery

 INSEE predicts that poor trade figures will shave 0.4 percentage points off economic growth in 2016, taking it to 1.3 percent -- less than the 1.5 percent projection that President Francois Hollande's government built its budget on.

-But payoffs from the program are arriving too late to help the deeply unpopular leader, who has yet to say whether he will run for a second term.
+But payoffs from the programme are arriving too late to help the deeply unpopular leader, who has yet to say whether he will run for a second term.

 KEEPING UP WITH THE JONESES